 Set Your Doritos On Fire

-This may leave some people gasping and going “How could you!” or “That’s blasphemy!” but before you get your panties in a twist, we’re going to remind you that this hack is just for emergencies.
+This may leave some people gasping and going “How could you!” or “That’s blasphemy!”
+But before you get your trousers in a twist, we’re going to remind you that this hack is just for emergencies.
 It’s a last resort for when you need instant fire.

-While you are sitting around the fire, lots of us will whip out marshmallows, sausages, and even other kinds of snacks but did you know that if you were to roast a starburst on an open fire, they taste amazing?
+While you are sitting around the fire, lots of us will whip out marshmallows, sausages, and other kinds of snacks to roast.
+But did you know that if you were to roast a starburst on an open fire, they taste amazing?
 The sweetness of the candy will just ooze out and it will taste almost amplified.